-Should You Convert from Propane to Natural Gas?
+Should You Make the Switch From Propane to Natural Gas?

-The costs of conversion can really add up.
-But with the price of natural gas being at least one-third less than that of propane, the switch may pay for itself within enough time to make the investment worth it.
-Most natural gas companies have calculators on their websites to help you estimate costs.
+The costs of converting from propane to natural gas can really add up.
+With the price of natural gas at least one-third less than the price of propane, over time the switch may be worth the investment.
+Most natural gas companies have calculators on their websites to help customers estimate costs and savings.
 And if natural gas is coming to your community, you can expect a representative from the company to knock on your door to give you a preliminary assessment.